AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja4t/cja4t.md

 ---
 # [!DNL Adobe Customer Journey Analytics] as the reporting source for [!DNL Adobe Target] (CJA4T)

-[!DNL Customer Journey Analytics for Target] (CJA4T) is a cross-solution integration that lets you create activities based on [Customer Journey Analytics (CJA)](https://experienceleague.adobe.com/docs/customer-journey-analytics.html){target=_blank} conversion metrics.
-The CJA4T integration lets you use [!DNL Customer Journey Analytics] reports to examine your results.
-If you use [!DNL Customer Journey Analytics] as the reporting source for an activity, all reporting for that activity is based on [!DNL Customer Journey Analytics] data collection.

-## Overview

-The [!DNL Customer Journey Analytics for Target] integration between [!DNL Customer Journey Analytics] and [!DNL Target] provides powerful analysis and timesaving tools for your optimization program.
+The [!DNL Customer Journey Analytics for Target] (CJA4T) integration between [Adobe Customer Journey Analytics (CJA)](https://experienceleague.adobe.com/docs/customer-journey-analytics.html){target=_blank} and [!DNL Target] provides powerful analysis and timesaving tools for your optimization program.

-The three primary benefits of using [!DNL Customer Journey Analytics] data in [!DNL Target] are:
+The primary benefits of using [!DNL Customer Journey Analytics] data in [!DNL Target] are:

 * Marketers can dynamically apply [!DNL Customer Journey Analytics] success metrics to [!DNL Target] activity reports at any time.
 It is not required to specify everything before running the activity.
 * A single source of data minimizes the variance that occurs when collecting data in two separate systems.
-* Your existing [!DNL Customer Journey Analytics] implementation collects all the required data.
-There is no need to implement mboxes on pages for the sole purpose of collecting data for reports.

-Keep the following points in mind when considering using CJA4T:
+Keep the following points in mind when considering using the CJA4T integration:

 * To use [!DNL Customer Journey Analytics] as the reporting source for [!DNL Target], both you and your company must have access to [!DNL Customer Journey Analytics] and to [!DNL Target].
 If you need access to either solution, contact your organization's administrator or your account representative.
-* To create [!DNL Target] activities with [!DNL Customer Journey Analytics] reporting, you must have either an "[!UICONTROL Approver]" or '[!UICONTROL Editor]" role in [!DNL Target].
+* To create [!DNL Target] activities with [!DNL Customer Journey Analytics] reporting, you must have either the "[!UICONTROL Approver]" or '[!UICONTROL Editor]" role in [!DNL Target].
   * If you have a [Target Standard](/help/main/c-intro/intro.md#section_ACD5EFF17AAB4E979CBEFA0145CCD905) account, see [Specify roles and permissions](/help/main/administrating-target/c-user-management/c-user-management/user-management.md#roles-permissions) in *Users*.
   * If you have a [Target Premium](/help/main/c-intro/intro.md#premium) account, see [Roles and permissions](/help/main/administrating-target/c-user-management/property-channel/property-channel.md#roles-permissions) in *Enterprise user permissions*.